charmoniumQ/LALU-Assembler/README.md

 ##### Quick guide:

 Execute the program normally (with no arguments) to enter GUI mode.
 You need to put a source file in the input and select a destination to output the compiled binary.
-Errors are written to stderr.

-Execute the program with an input source file to enter CMD mode (java -jar LALU_Assembler_v*.jar).
-Output is written to stdout.
+To use CMD mode, supply the name of a source file as an argument and pipe the stdout to a file.
+Run this from the prompt to compile test.asm to tset.out: `java -jar LALU_Assembler_v*.jar test.asm > test.out`).
+Debugging information is written to stderr.

 ##### Commands:
 - add (0000)